How to Compare Two Columns in Google Sheets (for matches & differences)

 Using “TRUE” and “FALSE” for matches makes sense to the person who set up the formula.

-However, it doesn’t provide context to someone looking at the spreadsheet without knowledge of the formula.
-Instead of returning “TRUE” or “FALSE”, you can modify the formula to return different text.
+However, it doesn’t provide context to people who don’t understand that formula.
+Instead of returning “TRUE” or “FALSE”, you can modify your formula to return different text

 =IF(Cell1=Cell2,”True Replacement Text”,”False Replacement Text”)